chelseajaculina/rent-a-film/README.md

 - address – stores address data for staff and customers
 - city – stores the city names.
 - country – stores the country names.

+#DVD Entity Relationship Model
+- A high-level data model used to define the data elements and relationship for a specified system
+- A simple and easy way to view the design of the data